-For best acceleration ETs you must take the first 3 gears right to the redline and then shift without hitting the limiter ensuring that it is clutchless change, and then 4th and fifth you should shift at approx 8800 rpm.
-Anything else and your elapsed time and terminal speed will suffer.
+For best acceleration ETs you must take the first 3 gears right to the redline and then shift without hitting the limiter ensuring that it is a clutchless change

 You may have come across slower times in your research of this motorcycle, such as 14-15 second quarter mile times.

-Also, many CBR500R riders tend to be new and inexperienced.
+Also, many Honda CBR500R riders tend to be new and inexperienced.
 Regardless, as mentioned, this bike can dip in the 13s if the stars align.

 It is an unassuming bike that can surprise many sporty cars at the traffic light GP if that is your thing.